shanthiacharya/TipperiOSApp/README.md

 * [x]Required: User can change the tip percentage to 10%, 20% or 22% and view the tip and total
 * [x]Required: User can view the total amount split by the number of people

-Spent some time making the UI work across multiple phone resolutions by playing around with the RelativeLayout.
+Optional  Added an app icon
+Optional  Added Launc screen

-Walkthrough of all user stories:
+Walkthrough of all user stories using LiceCap

 <img src="tipper6.gif" alt="Screen Demo" width="350" />